 In fact, cybercrime has become so rampant post-pandemic that over 75% of small and medium businesses experienced some form of ransomware scandal in 2021, a significant increase from 61% in 2020.
 Two of the most accessible forms of cybersecurity techniques and protection for businesses are breach and attack simulation and penetration testing.

 What is Penetration Testing?

 Penetration testing is a technique that’s been used for decades, with this human-lead approach allowing absolutely any business to begin this the moment they hire a cybersecurity expert.
+Becoming a penetration tester has grown to be a popular career option within the world of cybersecurity experts as it requires you to constantly stay at the leading edge of hacking and security tactics as they continuously evolve.
 Considering it is a human-run method of managing and testing security, it doesn’t require any additional tools, making this a cost-friendly approach to cybersecurity testing and training.

 The main goal of penetration testing is for a cybersecurity expert, or teams of experts, to run a range of tactics to find weaknesses in a company’s defenses.
 Typically, they will consult the MITRE Attack Framework, a compendium of all the main cyberattack tactics that hackers commonly use.
 If a business can ensure they are correctly defended against the majority of these, then it’s on the right track toward total safety.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free